Fiori-Tracker/fioritracker.github.io/docs/inst/rfc-FAU-plugin.md

-# How to prepare the RFC destinations for Central system
+# How to prepare the RFC destination pointing from Managed system to Central system

-On each Managed system you need to create an RFC destination pointing to your Central system.

-Create RFC destination in your Managed system using SAP Gui transaction **SM59**.
+On  Managed system you need to create an RFC destination pointing to your Central system.
+Create RFC destination in your using SAP Gui transaction **SM59**.
 The user set in RFC destination should have type SYSTEM, and the following authorizations:

 Authorization object: S_RFC